xhjcs/JTPromise/README.md

 许可证
 ==============
-JTPromise is provided under the MIT license.
+JTPromiseKit is provided under the MIT license.
 See LICENSE file for details.